 To get around Semarang, a taxi is highly recommended but provided you understand the route and the directions.
 Before I leave the hostel, I ask the receptionist to translate the directions for me on the map.
 Most young professionals here can speak English.
 Bus or mini-bus can be taken too but I did not try it because I didn’t understand the mini-bus routes.

-From Semarang to Yogyakarta, here is a transport guide via bus and train travel transport guide is here.
+From Semarang to Yogyakarta, there is a transport guide via bus, and a train travel transport guide is here.
 If you to choose to drive, you can reach Yogyakarta in 2 hours.

 Best time to visit